Clasc/pokemon-dnd-companion/doc/features/Status_Effects.md

 ### Status Combinations
 - **Mutual Exclusion**: Primary status conditions properly replace each other
-- **Coexistence**: Confusion can exist alongside any primary status
+- **Coexistence**: Secondary effects (confusion, flinching) can exist alongside any primary status and each other
 - **State Preservation**: Changing one status type preserves others
 - **Complete Clearing**: All status effects can be cleared to return to healthy state